ms + stuff

 Avonex, Plegridy, + Rebif – Interferon Beta-1a or Betaseron, Interferon Beta-1b

 This is the only category of DMD’s I personally have any experience with.
 These bad boys have been approved for the longest amount of time for RRMS.
 Like most DMD’s the biggest side effect here tends to be flu like symptoms.
 With injectables, you’ll also often have injection site reactions.
-You can read about my experiences with these DMD’s here, here, and here
+You can read about my experiences with these DMD’s here, here, and here.

 One of the perks about injections is that you do get to do them in the privacy of your own home!